D.C. Circuit Court Invalidates NLRB Poster Rule

 In addition to the posting requirement, the NLRB poster rule stated that if an employer failed to display the union rights poster, the statute of limitations for an employee to bring an unfair labor practice claim was tolled for six months.
 The D.C.
 Circuit Court, however, held that this section of the NLRB rule was invalid as well.
 The NLRB has the option to appeal this decision to the Supreme Court.

 Bernstein Shur will continue to update you on any developments related to this rule and the NLRB.
-For more information, please contact Glenn Israel in Maine, at 207 228-7291 or email@example.com.
+For more information, please contact Glenn Israel in ME, at 207 228-7291 or firstname.lastname@example.org.